 'Sonic 2': Is There a Post-Credits Scene?

-The superfast blue hedgehog's movie sequel has an epic Sega character cameo for people who stick around.
+The superfast blue hedgehog's movie sequel has a dark Sega character cameo for people who stick around.

 More in www.cnet.com